 The Landsat 8 leaf-on and leaf-off composites are created from the median of the non-cloudy T1 surface reflectance pixels between April 1-September 30 and October 1st-March 31 in the years 2013-2017 respectively.
 The final composites are upsampled to 1m spatial resolution.
 Finally, the building footprints have been rasterized to a 1m resolution from their native polygon format, also with nearest-neighbor sampling.

 There are 732 total tiles, 125 sampled uniformly from each of the following (state, year) pairs:

 - Virginia 2014

-The 50 tiles from each (state, year) pair are further split into 25 “train tiles”, 5 “validation tiles”, and 20 “test tiles”.
-The filenames for each split are listed in the accompanying CSV files.
-For example, the filenames associated with the 50 tiles from West Virginia can be found in the following CSVs:
+The ~125 tiles from each (state, year) pair are further split into 100 “train tiles” (except for Delaware, which has 82 train tiles), 5 “validation tiles”, and 20 “test tiles”.
+The tiles corresponding to each split can be found in different directories.
+For example, the train/val/test splits for West Virginia can be found in the following three subdirectories, respectively:

-- Channel 6 contains the low-resolution NLCD labels.
-Values match those described here.
-The values 0 and 255 indicate that no data is available.
+- NLCD labels – Single-channel rasters with values that match those described here.
+The values of 0 and 255 indicate no data.

 Having trouble downloading?
 Check out our FAQ.